 About the scholarship

-There are four scholarships valued at $3000 each to support students studying or training.
-Two of these are dedicated to Māori (who whakapapa to Te Taitokerau).
+There are eight scholarships valued at $3000 each to support students studying or training.
+Four of these are dedicated to Māori (who whakapapa to Te Taitokerau).

 The scholarship is available to students who:

-- Reside in, have family that reside in or have whakapapa (a genealogical connection) to, Taitokerau
+- Reside in, have family that reside in or have whakapapa to, Taitokerau

-- Are enrolled (or have an intention to enrol) in a recognised tertiary course of study that directly relates to activities that council delivers
+- Are enrolled (or have an intention to enrol) in a recognised tertiary course of study that directly relates to council’s areas of focus

 - Are studying at an undergraduate or higher qualification level.

 All applications must be received with the following supporting documentation by Sunday 14 February 2021.

 - CV - maximum of two pages

 - Proof of enrolment (or intention to enrol) in tertiary study such as a transcript, invoice or letter of confirmation